Deer Hunting Regulations

 A: Yes, but there are two restrictions.
 First, they are illegal if they are used in a way where a deer can lick or consume it.
 A good rule of thumb about these products is if a deer can only smell it, it is a cover scent and it is legal.
 If a deer can lick and ingest it, it is considered bait and it is illegal.
 Second, the possession or use of deer scents/lures that contain natural deer urine or other bodily fluids from deer is also illegal.

-Q: Seven western counties have an antler point restriction (APR) limiting deer hunters to killing one small antlered buck per license year.
+Q: Five western counties have an antler point restriction (APR) limiting deer hunters to killing one small antlered buck per license year.
 If I deer hunt in two of these counties, can I legally kill a small buck in one APR county and then another small buck in a second APR county in the same license year?

 A: Yes, the APR restrictions are county specific.